 Brian has vast experience in all matters of criminal law and has defended clients against charges including, but not limited to, driving under the influence (DUI), DUI manslaughter, drug possession, carjacking, armed robbery, home invasion, theft, fraud, burglary, assault, battery, healthcare fraud, sexual battery, lewd and lascivious behavior, trafficking in narcotics, dealing in stolen property, fleeing and eluding, child pornography, murder, attempted murder, stalking, manslaughter, domestic violence, child abuse, prostitution, sale of narcotics, white-collar crime, welfare fraud and violations of injunctions or protective orders.

 Brian Kirlew has also developed a niche civil litigation and family law practice that focuses on litigation intensive cases.
 His years of experience as a litigator and trial lawyer have allowed him to become seasoned in civil litigation and family law.
-He has successfully represented clients in their complex business matters, divorce proceedings, and contentious child custody disputes.
+Since opening his firm, Brian has represented hundreds of clients in family court and assisted them in their divorces, child custody, and domestic violence disputes.
+He has represented both the accused and victims in petitions for an injunction against domestic violence, stalking, and cyberstalking.
+He has also successfully represented clients in their complex business matters and other civil litigation disputes.
 Because Brian is trained as a trial lawyer and in the rules of evidence, he is better equipped to deal with issues that arise in civil and family court than lawyers who lack litigation and trial experience.